qpgmr-de/qpgmr-de.github.io/computer-history.md

 ---
 layout: page
-title: My personal computer history
+title: Computer history
 subtitle: Why you'd want to go on a date with me
 ---
+## My personal computer history

-### How it all started ...
+### or, how it all got started ...

 It was an evening in 1981 when my late father brought the first computer into our house.
 He told us, that "*if you don't learn about computers, you might not have a job in the future*" - and in hindsight, it seems, he was very right with that.